6 State of the atmosphere

 6.2.1 Descriptive information loss

-In statistical physics, the description moves from the microstate to the macrostate and sees this description as statistically complete.
-Similarly, one may question whether the description developed in the previous two sections is complete.
-This would only be the case (assuming the second continuum transition) if an infinite number of tracer classes were introduced and a continuous temperature distribution was assumed in each particle class.
-Except for the restrictive assumption that all particles of a tracer class have the same temperature, the above description has the potential to be a complete description under certain assumptions.
+In statistical physics, one passes from the microstate to the macrostate and regards that description as statistically complete.
+In the same spirit, one may ask whether the description developed in the previous two sections is complete.
+Under the second continuum transition, this would only be the case if infinitely many tracer classes were introduced and a continuous temperature distribution were assumed within each particle class.
+Aside from the restrictive assumption that all particles in a tracer class have the same temperature, the above description therefore has the potential to be complete under suitable assumptions.

-Phase transition rates matter to the first law of thermodynamics because they are associated with latent heat flows, as well as to the continuity equations that they are mass flows.
-However, the first law is formulated materially for a specific particle and not in local time like the continuity equation.
-The question arises as to whether there is a distinction between total and local time derivatives in the phase transition rates, since these quantities are also time derivatives.
-To answer this question, imagine a measuring device that measures the mass $m\left(t\right)$, which has changed phase up to a time $t>0$ in a stationary control volume $V$.
-Measure for the phase transition rate $q$
+Phase transition rates are relevant to the first law of thermodynamics because they are associated with latent heat fluxes, and they are likewise relevant to the continuity equations because they represent mass fluxes.
+The first law, however, is formulated materially for a specific particle, rather than in local time as in the continuity equation.
+This raises the question of whether one must distinguish between total and local time derivatives for phase transition rates, since these quantities are themselves time derivatives.
+To answer this, consider a measuring device that records the mass $m\left(t\right)$ that has changed phase up to time $t>0$ in a stationary control volume $V$.
+For the phase transition rate $q$, one measures

 \[ \begin{align} q = \frac{m\left(t\right)}{tV}. \end{align} \]

-Imagine a second measuring device that measures the mass $m'\left(t\right)$, which has changed phase up to a time $t>0$ in a particle $V'\left(t\right)$ that moves with the wind field.
+Now consider a second measuring device that records the mass $m'\left(t\right)$ that has changed phase up to time $t>0$ in a particle volume $V'\left(t\right)$ moving with the wind field.
 Let $V'\left(0\right) = V\left(0\right)$.
-Then this meter measures the phase transition rate
+Then this device measures the phase transition rate

 \[ \begin{align} q' = \frac{m'\left(t\right)}{tV'\left(t\right)}. \end{align} \]